RamtinYazdanian/wikipedia_coldstart_questionnaire/README.md

 * A TSV file with the schema (article_id, article_namespace, article_name).
 This file is to filter out articles outside namespace 0 (actual articles) and also to map ids to names.
 * A text file containing Wikipedia bot names (one bot name per file), to filter them out.

+## Where is this data?

+The data is located at TODO.

 ## What do I need for the online system?

 * The doc latent matrix produced by the minibatch gradient descent script.